munish30monga/LaTeXify--OCR-for-Math/README.md

 # Latexify- OCR for Math
-A machine learning model to convert handwritten text to LaTeX code.
+A machine learning model that takes images of handwritten mathematical expressions as input and generates equivalent LATEX representations for the same.

 # Dependencies
 Install miniconda from [here](https://docs.conda.io/en/latest/miniconda.html "Miniconda Installation Page").
 Create a conda virtual environment and install necessary dependencies using the following command.
 Activate the virtual environment to use installed packages.